-Abbey Braden Raymonde is a NYC-based music ambassador— a DJ, presenter, label consultant, gig-thrower and devoted festival-goer.
+Abbey Braden Raymonde is a UK and LA-based music ambassador— a manager, DJ, music supervisor, label consultant, gig-thrower and devoted festival-goer.
 None of this, however, would be possible without her introduction into the music industry as a photographer, which officially began when she stepped into her first darkroom the summer of 1989.
 She basically hasn't stopped shooting since.
 She moved to Brooklyn in 1997 to attend Pratt Institute and soon photographed her first band by complete accident.
 Members of Wu-Tang Clan wandered into a rave she happened to attend, and when they grabbed the mics she grabbed her camera.
 She sold the photos at school the following day.

 So there you have it.
-Ten years, countless photopasses and over 2 thousand band interviews later (for real), she has trekked around the globe - from Coachella to Oslo and Tasmania and beyond - all in the name of landing the perfect shot and getting the word out about good music.
-Abbey's been the House Photographer for All Tomorrow's Parties US since 2008, and her photos have been commissioned by The New Yorker, Rolling Stone, Dazed & Confused, SPIN, Decibel, Village Voice, The Guardian UK, Bob Mould's autobiography See a Little Light: The Trail of Rage and Melody and the City of New York along with record labels including Universal, Warner Brothers, XL, Modular and Mute.
-She's recently opened with vinyl DJ sets for London Grammar, Tokyo Police Club and Jungle.
+15 years packed with countless photopasses and over 2 thousand band interviews later (for real), she has trekked around the globe - from Coachella to Oslo and Tasmania and beyond - all in the name of landing the perfect shot and getting the word out about good music.
+Abbey's been the House Photographer for All Tomorrow's Parties US since 2008, and her photos have been commissioned by The New Yorker, Rolling Stone, Dazed & Confused, Clash, i-D, Crack, New York Magazine, Uncut, The Guardian UK, Bob Mould's autobiography See a Little Light: The Trail of Rage and Melody and the City of New York along with record labels including Universal, Warner Brothers, XL and Mute.
+She's opened with DJ sets for London Grammar, Datarock and Jungle and currently tag teams with her husband Simon Raymonde playing exclusively vinyl sets.
 In any case she would like to take this opportunity to say that Bella Union is the best record label OF ALL TIME.
 Ever.